Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Installing pfodWeb on your microprocessor for HTTP connections

-The pfodParser library has an example sketch LedOnOff_http under under File → Examples → pfodParser → pfodWeb.
-That sketch compiles for ESP8266, ESP32 and Pi PicoW/2W.
+The pfodParser library has an example sketches LedOnOff_http and demoScreens_http under under File → Examples → pfodParser → pfodWeb.
+Those sketches compile for ESP8266, ESP32 and Pi PicoW/2W.

 1) Install the Arduino IDE V2 data upload add-on arduino-littlefs-upload that will upload the file system data to ESP8266 and ESP32 and Pi Pico

-2) Open the LedOnOff_http example sketch and fill in your network's ssid and password.
+2) Open the LedOnOff_http or demoScreens_http example sketch and fill in your network's ssid and password.

 3) Edit the